 It’s a known fact that the best time to learn a language is childhood.
 While it’s easy for a child to learn the mother tongue, learning non-native languages like English can be difficult.
 While English is spoken widely in India—according to some estimates, India has the second-largest number of English speakers in the world and taught widely at almost all schools in the country—learning the language itself can be tough if one or both of the parents can’t speak the language well or the language is spoken at home, at least even intermittently.

-However, there’s a way out in which you can teach your child English at home— during playtime with games.
+However, If you are wondering how to learn English step by step daily, there’s a way out in which you can teach your child English at home— during playtime with games.

 A lot of children benefit from playtime.
 Games offer a fun-filled and relaxed atmosphere where children can practice using new words.
 It’s said that taking part in games and activities is an effective way to develop language and communication skills in children.